Man allegedly steals cash & credit card on flight to S'pore, will be charged in court

 The Chinese national will be charged in court on Tuesday (18 March) with theft under Section 379 of the Penal Code 1871, read with Section 3 of the Tokyo Convention Act 1971.

-If convicted of theft, he faces a jail sentence of up to three years and/or a fine.
+If convicted of theft, he faces a jail sentence of up to three years, a fine, or both.

 They will be dealt with “sternly in accordance with the law”, SPF also said.